 September 2013 – Present

 Lead an initiative aimed at connecting and empowering government designers, improving U.S. government design standards, and drawing talent to the public sector.
+Co-lead the DotGovDesign School, a new continuing education offering helping sharpen the leadership skills of designers in all areas of government.
 Direct the DotGovDesign Conference, an annual event for government designers moving into its third year, while increasing community engagement.

 AIGA WASHINGTON, D.C.